Overlander Ski League and Junior Development Information for Parents – 2017/18

 DRYLAND (Sept. – Nov.)

-- Additional dryland activities including roller-ski practices and weekend practices will be coordinated by individual coaches.
+Dryland activities for Track Attack and Junior Development including roller-ski practices and weekend practices will be coordinated by individual coaches.

 - For ages 6 and up, Saturdays will be in effect when snow arrives and skiing begins.

 - For ages 6 and up, weekday on-snow practices will be each Tuesday and Thursday from 6:00 pm to 7:30 pm.

 Our Ski League is comprised of four programs with the end goal of encouraging life-long participation in the sport:

 - Ages 4 – 8.

 - Emphasis on fun and social aspects of the sport.